On the One-Dimensional Contact Process with Enhancements: Introduction

 The remaining sections are organized as follows.
 Section~\ref{sec:notation} introduces the notation and some basic definitions.
-Section~\ref{sec:speedetc} contains results concerning the asymptotic speed at which the rightmost occupied site moves, this is the main tool used in the three following sections.
-In Section~\ref{sec:critnospeed} we use renormalization techniques to show that the asymptotic speed is $0$ when the pair $(\lambda_i, \lambda_e)$ is critical.
-In Sections~\ref{sec:speedincreasese} and~\ref{sec:intinc}, we prove that in the supercritical region the asymptotic speed is strictly increasing in each of the parameters.
-Section~\ref{sec:nonattractive} is devoted to the proof of Theorem~\ref{thm:helpout}.
+Section~\ref{sec:speedetc} contains results concerning the asymptotic speed in the attractive regime $\lambda_e \leq \lambda_i$.
+In Section~\ref{sec:edge} we obtain a series of results for the process starting from semi-infinite configurations seen from the boundary, some of which may be of independent interest.
+In Section~\ref{sec:critnospeed} we show that the asymptotic speed is $0$ when the pair $(\lambda_i, \lambda_e)$ is critical.
+In Sections~\ref{sec:speedincreasese} and~\ref{sec:intinc}, we complete the proof of Theorems~\ref{thm:noverticals} and~\ref{thm:nohorizontals}.
+Section~\ref{sec:nonattractive} is devoted to the proof of Theorem~\ref{thm:helpout}; it uses results from Section~\ref{sec:edge} but it is otherwise independent of the other sections as it considers the non-attractive regime.
+Section~\ref{sec:survn} expands the arguments of Section~\ref{sec:nonattractive} to prove Remark~\ref{rmk:abitmore}.
+Section~\ref{sec:zhang} is independent of all the others and gives a proof of Theorem~\ref{thm:fixenhancement}.
 Section~\ref{sec:openproblems} states some open problems.
-Finally, in Appendix~\ref{appendix:existsinv}, we give the proof of Proposition~\ref{prop:existsinv}.